 Synopsis: A woman wakes in a cryogenic chamber with absolutely no recollection of how she got there.
 Unable to exit the status pod and slowly running out of oxygen, she must try to rebuild her memory in order to find a way out of her nightmare.

 Synopsis: In the very near future, on the streets of New Orleans, a new pill that unlocks superpowers unique to each user is becoming popular.
 However, the catch is that you don't know what will happen until you take it.
 While some develop bulletproof skin, invisibility, and super strength, others exhibit a deadlier reaction.
-A local cop (Joseph Gordon-Levitt) teams with a teenage dealer (Dominique Fishback) and a former soldier fueled by a secret vendetta (Jamie Foxx) to fight power with power and risk-taking the pill in order to stop its production.
+A local cop (Joseph Gordon-Levitt) teams with a teenage dealer (Dominique Fishback) and a former soldier fueled by a secret vendetta (Jamie Foxx) to fight power with power and risk taking the pill in order to stop its production.

-Why you should watch: Netflix's homegrown sci-fi often makes you wonder who on Earth is giving the green light to some of these projects, ("Another Life," nuff said), but this one is worth a watch.
+Why you should watch: Netflix's homegrown sci-fi often makes you wonder who on Earth is giving the green light to some of these projects, but this one is worth a watch.
 Gordon-Levitt is guaranteed to be outstanding in just about any movie he's in and Fishback also gives a stellar performance.
 It has a gritty, indie feel, with some nuanced layers to the story, making an enjoyable, interesting sci-fi noir.
 The cinematography in this movie is what Kathryn Bigelow's 1995 sci-fi noir thriller "Strange Days" desperately needed.

-Synopsis: Set in the not too distant future, a US special forces unit fighting somewhere in Europe in what appears to be a global conflict encounters a weird, ghost-like entity that can be killed and is only visible in certain light spectrums.
+Synopsis: Set in the not too distant future, a US special forces unit fighting somewhere in Europe in what appears to be a global conflict encounters a weird, ghost-like entity that cannot be killed and is only visible in certain light spectrums.
 Before long, more of these phenomena are detected and troops are being wiped out, left and right.
 Can a scientist from DARPA work out how to defeat these deadly, ethereal demons?